Best Non-Toxic Bug Spray Guide

 EPA registration data indicate that at a concentration of 10%, picaridin is effective for five to 12 hours (source).

 Overall, in my opinion, picaridin is a great alternative to DEET with many of the same advantages and without DEET’s disadvantages.
-That is why products with 10 to 20% picaridin made it into the best bug repellent category of this non-toxic bug spray guide for disease-carrying bug areas.
+That is why products with 20% of picaridin made it into the “best” bug repellent category of this non-toxic bug spray guide for disease-carrying bug areas.

 IR 3535

 As I mentioned above, this chemical is often an active ingredient of sunscreens and repellents in one.
-And I recommend avoiding such products.
-Other than that, IR3535 is a good option that should provide strong enough mosquito and tick repellency.
+And I recommend avoiding two-in-one products for the reasons explained in the section devoted to the “bad” bug repellents.
+Other than that, IR3535 is a good option that should provide strong enough repellency from mosquitoes, ticks, and other bugs.
+However, it doesn’t protect from Zika virus.

-Again, there are two groups in the “best” category – repellents for disease-carrying bug areas and for areas with no known risk of insect-borne diseases.
+Again, there are two groups in the “best” category – repellents for disease-carrying bug areas and for areas with no known risk of bug-borne diseases.

-The criterion for these products is 10-20% picaridin concentration, and the products with such picaridin concentrations are:
+The criterion for these products is 20% concentration of picaridin or IR3535, and the products include:

 - Ben’s® Tick Repellent 6 oz.
 Eco-Spray® (20%)

 In comparison to DEET, picaridin is a much safer choice.
 As we discussed above, it does not possess the pungent smell of DEET.
-Neither does it cause the same neurotoxicity concerns as DEET.
+Neither does it have the same neurotoxicity concerns.

-Additionally, EPA data suggest that at a concentration of 20%, picaridin is effective against mosquitoes and ticks for eight to 14 hours, and at a concentration of 10%, for five to 12 hours (source).
+Additionally, EPA data suggests that at a concentration of 20%, picaridin is effective against mosquitoes, ticks, and other bugs for eight to 14 hours, and at a concentration of 10% for five to 12 hours (source).
+Please know to protect from Lyme disease and Zika virus, you do need 20% concentration.

-Nevertheless, I am not a hundred percent excited about the products in this group.
-My pet peeve is that none of them has a full list of ingredients.
+Nevertheless, I am not 100% excited about the products in this group.
+My pet peeve is that they do not have full lists of ingredients.
 The only product that gives us a peek into what it consists of other than picaridin is Sawyer Picaridin Insect Repellent Spray with 20% picaridin and 27-33% ethanol.

-Therefore, if you happen to come across a picaridin bug repellent with a disclosed full list of ingredients, please let us know in the comments.
+Therefore, if you happen to come across a picaridin bug repellent with a fully disclosed list of ingredients, please let us know in the comments.

 - Badger Anti-Bug Spray